Marley0523/gmod.github.io/wiki/Mimosa.md

 ### <span id="Integration_With_GMOD_Components" class="mw-headline">Integration With GMOD Components</span>

-Mimosa builds on top of NCBI BLAST, BioPerl, Bio::Chado::Schema and can optionally deploy into a standalone SQLite database, or an already-existing Chado database.
+Mimosa builds on top of NCBI BLAST, BioPerl, Bio%3A%3AChado%3A%3ASchema and can optionally deploy into a standalone SQLite database, or an already-existing Chado database.